ecoiahq/content-ops-starter/content/pages/index.md

 sections:
   - type: GenericSection
     title:
-      text: Helping You Drive Positive Impact
+      text: Helping You Drive Positive Impact.
       color: text-dark
       type: TitleBlock
     subtitle: ''
     text: >
-      We provide business, digital and creative solutions to amplify mission-driven organisations.
-Whether you're a nonprofit, ethical brand, or CSR leader, we help you engage supporters, grow your influence, and make a real difference at the grassroots level.
+      We are a diverse team of strategists, marketeers and creative producers working collaboratively to amplify mission-driven organisations.
+Whether you're a nonprofit, ethical brand, or looking to demonstrate your corporate social responsibility, we help you engage supporters, grow your influence, and make a real difference at the grassroots level.
     actions:
       - label: Get started
         altText: ''